 Here.
 The rest of the pages in this envelope are a story that continues our adventure.
 You’ll have to help me figure out what happens next.
 I want to know more about where you come from and about Megaera.
 Maybe you can tell me about your mom and dad, but only if you want to.

 Stefan went to Megaera’s bedchamber in the early morning.
 She had been given an ancient room far up in the central keep.
 In the upper world, the citizens had to contend with chamber pots and urns of cold water, greasy lanterns, and spitting torches.
-But the neutral Powers had shared magic and technology among themselves to make life more comfortable.
+But here, Varanor’s magic and technology made life more comfortable.
 Radiation in the earth powered ingenious pumps and heat exchangers.
-Hidden vents in the walls bore channels of steam to condensers and cisterns between floors.
-Of all the magic that Megaera had encountered, the hot and cold running water, showers, baths, and flush toilets impressed her most of all.
+Steam flowed through channels in the walls to condensers and cisterns between floors.
+Of all the magic that Megaera had encountered, the hot and cold running water, showers, baths, and flush toilets seemed to impress her most of all.

-Stefan’s heart pounded with excitement as he ascended the stairs and came to stand before the caryatid that served as both door and doorwarden to Megaera’s room.
+Stefan’s heart pounded with nervousnous as he climbed the stairs and came to stand before the caryatid that served as both door and doorwarden to Megaera’s room.
 The caryatid bore the likeness of a lady faun luxuriating in an arbor of stone grapes, its leaves strategically placed for modesty.
 “Tell your mistress that I’m here,” Stefan commanded.

 “Then let us go somewhere pleasant.”